World Plants Logo

 ID Characteristic

-A tree growing 4 to 6 meters high, with brilliant green foliage, large isolated green/yellow flowers growing directly from the trunk or along the branches.
+A tree growing 4 to 6 meters high with brilliant green foliage.
+Large isolated green/yellow flowers grow directly from the trunk or along the branches.
 The fruit is a large, heavy syncarp of up to 10,000 grams, with a green skin.

 Pests